Confused about your credit score and need help understanding your rights? Resolver's guide to credit score has you covered.

-You have a statutory right to view your credit score/report for £2, and you can do so by contacting a credit reference agency.
+You have a statutory right to view your credit score/report for free (it used to be £2), and you can do so by contacting a credit reference agency.
 They may offer you a more expensive format of report.
-We recommend that you go for the £2 one – it should have all the information you need.
+We recommend that you go for the free one – it should have all the information you need.

 If you feel you have been unfairly denied a loan, you should contact the credit provider to ask which credit agency or agencies they used.
 The three main credit agencies operating in the UK are; CallCredit, Equifax and Experian.

 Some companies offer a free credit report service.
 This service may allow the company to pass on your details to credit providers.
-If you don't want to receive communications from these providers, we advise you to take the statutory £2 option.
+If you don't want to receive communications from these providers, we advise you to take the statutory option (formally £2, but now free!).

 The electoral roll